minibasehq/minibase/README.md

 ## What is Minibase?

 Minibase is an application backend alternative to Supabase and Firebase.
-It uses an API gateway to access Postgres via middleware.
+It provides an API gateway to access Postgres via middleware services.
 The default setup includes a PostgREST API, but components can be added and swapped out as needed.

 <p align="center">